watem-sedem/watem-sedem/docs/input.rst

 .. math::
     dt \leq \frac{spatial   resolution}{stream   velocity}

-The parameter is an integer16 value expressed in minutes.
+The parameter is an integer value expressed in minutes.

 Final timestep output
 *********************

 The user has the option to resample the time-dependent output (runoff, sediment concentration, sediment load) to a different timestep than the :ref:`Desired timestep <timestep>` of the model.
-The parameter is an integer16 value expressed in minutes.
+The parameter is an integer value expressed in minutes.

 .. _endtime: